tardisfromtornspace/Bridge-Commander/Documentation/WorkablePhasedAndReboundingAttackTorpsReadme.txt

 == Changelog ==

-1.5.0 - Updated AdvArmourTechThree from 1.83 to 1.84, fixed weird button bug.
+1.5.1 - Updated FIX-DS9FXbelow1dot2 to be a bit more agnostic towards the actual value of SpeciesToTorp.PHASEDPLASMA 1.5.0 - Updated AdvArmourTechThree from 1.83 to 1.84, fixed weird button bug.
 1.4.9 - Updated HoppingDrone to fix weird edge-case crash issues.
 1.4.8 - Changed AutomaticDestroyedSystemDummy torpedo name to prevent some issues.